PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 it also has a secondary goal: compute information useful for those future actors.

-This framing provides a first-principles view of how models trained for next-token prediction can actually plan ahead, a phenomenon verified empirically in [work by Anthropic](https://www.anthropic.com/research/tracing-thoughts-language-model).
+This framing provides a first-principles view of how models trained for next-token prediction can actually <span class="idea">plan ahead</span>, a phenomenon verified empirically in [work by Anthropic](https://www.anthropic.com/research/tracing-thoughts-language-model).

 ### 3.5 The grid as a graph